deconstructedbytes/deconstructedbytes.github.io/README.md

 If you have bugfixes and enhancements that you would like to submit as a pull request, you will need to [fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) this repository as opposed to using it as a template.
 This will also allow you to [synchronize your copy](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork) of template to your fork as well.

-Unfortunately, one logistical issue with a template theme like Academic Pages that makes it a little tricky to get bug fixes and updates to the core theme.
+Unfortunately, one logistical issue with a template theme like DeconstructedBytes that makes it a little tricky to get bug fixes and updates to the core theme.
 If you use this template and customize it, you will probably get merge conflicts if you attempt to synchronize.
 If you want to save your various .yml configuration files and markdown files, you can delete the repository and fork it again.
 Or you can manually patch.